PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks

-All three architectures underwent identical training protocols using the unified multi-conditional dataset across all four geological depths.
-Training used Adam optimization with $\beta_1 = 0.5$, $\beta_2 = 0.999$, and polynomial learning rate decay from $2.0 \times 10^{-4}$ to $2.0 \times 10^{-6}$ for both generator and discriminator networks.
-Binary cross-entropy loss functions were utilized following standard adversarial training procedures.
+Table~\ref{tab:architecture_comparison} summarizes the three architectures evaluated.
+Model A explores whether architectural sophistication can compensate for reduced parameters through increased depth rather than width reduction.
+The generator reduces initial feature channels from 512 to 384 while introducing an additional transposed convolutional layer, and the discriminator implements moderate filter reduction, resulting in 38M parameters (24\% reduction).
+Model B implements proportional scaling across all network components, reducing all layer widths by approximately 50\% while maintaining identical architectural depth, resulting in 25M parameters.
+Both alternatives test whether the complex geological modeling task can be accomplished with substantially reduced network capacity.

-The comparative evaluation focuses on examining (1) porosity control accuracy through correlation analysis, (2) visual quality assessment of generated geological structures, and (3) morphological preservation of pore network characteristics.
-All experiments were conducted on the University of Leeds Aire High Performance Computing (HPC) facility, utilizing NVIDIA A2 GPU with 15~GB memory, AMD EPYC 9354P 32-Core Processor, and TensorFlow 2.6.0 framework.
+All three architectures underwent identical training protocols consisting of 200 epochs using Adam optimization ($\beta_1 = 0.5$, $\beta_2 = 0.999$) with polynomial learning rate decay from $2.0 \times 10^{-4}$ to $2.0 \times 10^{-6}$, batch size of 16, and binary cross-entropy loss.
+The comparative evaluation examines (1) porosity control accuracy through correlation analysis, (2) visual quality of generated geological structures, and (3) morphological preservation of pore network characteristics, with results presented in Section~\ref{sec:results}.

-This systematic comparison enables quantitative assessment of the relationship between architectural complexity and geological modeling performance, providing insights into the computational requirements for effective subsurface characterization while validating the design choices implemented in the original architecture.
+All Experiments were conducted on the University of Leeds Aire High Performance Computing facility using NVIDIA L40S GPUs (48~GB memory) and TensorFlow 2.6.0.
+Training required approximately 45 seconds per epoch (2.5 hours total) on the dataset of 6,400 images across four geological formations.
+Once trained, the model enables near-instantaneous image generation ($<$1 second per 480$\times$480 pixel image), making the framework practical for generating large synthetic datasets or ensemble realizations for uncertainty quantification.